Set up Cloud Discovery

-If your log isn't supported, or if you are using a newly released log format from one of the supported data sources and the upload is failing, select Other as the Data source and specify the appliance and log you're trying to upload.
-Your log will be reviewed by the Cloud App Security cloud analyst team and you'll be notified if support for your log type is added.
+If your log isn't supported, or if you're using a newly released log format from one of the supported data sources and the upload is failing, select Other as the Data source and specify the appliance and log you're trying to upload.
+Your log will be reviewed by the Defender for Cloud Apps cloud analyst team and you'll be notified if support for your log type is added.
 Alternatively, you can define a custom parser that matches your format.
 For more information, see Use a custom log parser.

 The following list of supported appliances may not work with newly released log formats.
 If you are using a newly released format and the upload is failing, use a custom log parser and if required, open a support case.

 Data attributes (according to vendor documentation):

 |Data source||Target App URL||Target App IP||Username||Origin IP||Total traffic||Uploaded bytes|

 |Cisco ASA (Syslog)||No||Yes||No||Yes||Yes||No|

 |Cisco Ironport WSA||Yes||Yes||Yes||Yes||Yes||Yes|

 |Clavister NGFW (Syslog)||Yes||Yes||Yes||Yes||Yes||Yes|